devbisme/kicad-3rd-party-tools/README.md

 - [HierPlace](https://github.com/xesscorp/HierPlace) - A PCBNEW plugin that creates an initial arrangement of parts into groups that reflect the hierarchy of the design.

+- [PadPainter](https://github.com/xesscorp/PadPainter) - This PCBNEW plugin identifies pins that meet specified criteria and highlights the associated pads on the PCB.
+This is helpful for identifying sets of related pins when physically planning the layout of high pin-count packages such as FPGAs.

+- [WireIt](https://github.com/xesscorp/WireIt) - This PCBNEW plugin lets you add wires between pads on a PCB, delete them, and swap wires between pads.
+This is helpful for physically connecting sets of related pins when doing the layout of high pin-count packages such as FPGAs.

 ### 3d Model tools

 - [kicad StepUp](https://sourceforge.net/projects/kicadstepup/) - A tool to allign 3d files to their respective footprint.
 To use these models in kicad they can be exported as step and correctly scaled wrl.
 This tool is also capable to export a KiCad PCB as a step file.